0xxCodemonkey/SecretNET.NFT/README.md

 );
 ```
 ### [MintNftClones](https://0xxcodemonkey.github.io/SecretNET.NFT/html/M-SecretNET.NFT.Snip721Tx.MintNftClones.htm)
 MintNftClones mints copies of an NFT, giving each one a MintRunInfo that indicates its serial number and the number of identical NFTs minted with it.
-If the optional mint_run_id is provided, the contract will also indicate which mint run these tokens were minted in, where the first use of the mint_run_id will be mint run number 1, the second time MintNftClones is called with that mint_run_id will be mint run number 2, etc...
-If no mint_run_id is provided, the MintRunInfo will not include a mint_run.
+If the optional `mint_run_id` is provided, the contract will also indicate which mint run these tokens were minted in, where the first use of the `mint_run_id` will be mint run number 1, the second time MintNftClones is called with that mint_run_id will be mint run number 2, etc...
+If no `mint_run_id` is provided, the MintRunInfo will not include a `mint_run`.

 [SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) adds the ability to optionally mint non-transferable tokens, which are NFTs that can never have a different owner than the address it was minted to.
 ``` csharp
 MintNftClones(
 	MsgMintNftClones msg,